oracle-livelabs/apex/online-book-store-app/18-vector-search-configurations/18-vector-search-configurations.md

     ![Page Designer](images/18-2-5.png ' ')

-## Task 3: Create Table and Update View for Vector Embeddings in Project Data
+## Task 3: Create Column and Update Table for Vector Embeddings

 In this task, you will enhance the **OBS\_BOOKS** table by adding a new column, **DESCRIPTION\_VECTOR**, to store description vector embeddings.
 Starting with APEX 24.2, the new PL/SQL API **APEX\_AI.GET\_VECTOR\_EMBEDDINGS** streamlines this process.
 You will utilize the **APEX\_AI.GET\_VECTOR\_EMBEDDINGS** API to insert a Vector Embeddings.